Variation of mixed Hodge structures and the positivity for algebraic fiber spaces

 We shall prove our results in \S\S 6 to 8 on the existence of a mixed Hodge complex.
 We shall construct weight filtrations on the sheaves on the log spaces in \S6.
 In order to compare the weight filtrations on the topological leval and the De Rham level, we introduce the sheaves of differential forms in \S7 and prove Poincar\'e lemmas.
 Our construction is justified in \S8 that the weight filtration and the Hodge filtration defined on a singular fiber define a cohomological mixed Hodge complex.
 The degenerations of spectral sequences follow from the general machinery explained in \S4.
 The local freeness follows as a corollary.

 In \S9 we prove the semipositivity theorem.
 First we treat the case where the fiber space is weakly semistable and there is no horizontal boundary components follwoing \cite{AB}.
 This is a consequence of the Griffiths positivity theorem for the open part and the boundary considerations.
 Then the theorem is extended to the case of a well prepared fiber space which may have horizontal boundary components.

-We prove the decomposition theorem in the final \S10 for the higher direct images of the constant sheaf and the sheaf of logarithmic differential forms.
-We use an argument concerning convolutions in a triangulated category.
-The theorem is a consequence of the $E_2$-degeneration of the spectral sequence associated to the weight filtration.
+We prove decomposition theorems in the final \S10 for the higher direct images of the constant sheaf and the sheaf of logarithmic differential forms.

 We work over $\mathbf{C}$ in this paper.
 The topology of an algebraic variety we consider is the analytic topology of the underlying complex analytic space.